 Ensure that both your participants are maximizing their mentor/mentee relationship within your program by providing confidence, tools to get them started, and skills to set their relationship up for success.

-Help set your mentors and/or mentees up for relationships that are satisfying and have people coming back for more by helping them:
+Whether delivered virtually, live or provided in video format, training is designed to help set your mentors and/or mentees up for relationships that are satisfying and have people coming back for more by helping them:

 Understand what mentorship is (and isn’t) in your program, it’s intended objectives and benefits.